Let me recognize that my problems have been solved.

 I want to add a quick couple of thoughts about Lesson 80.
 First, it is a natural adjunct to 79 – they are two sides of the same coin.
 In my experience as a student, they are the two most powerful lessons.
 But your mileage will – and should – vary.

-I mentioned in 79 that I – that we- are actively maintaining the separation.
+I mentioned in lesson 79 that I – that we- are actively maintaining the separation.
 This is important.
-Until we see that we are making the separation go, it is very difficult to actually get anywhere ending it.
+Until we see that we are making the separation go, it is very difficult to actually get anywhere in terms of ending it.